Jeznar/GitRepo/Spells/Cantrips/README.md

 Pops a dialog that allows the target to attempt a save or accept the light effect.
 If light is to be applied it is added into FoundryVTT's lighting system with an option to select a color for the light.

+UPDATE 5.13.22: Now keeps track of the token ID of previous target and deletes the effect when cast again.

 ![Light.gif](Light/Light.gif)

 [*Back to Cantrips List*](#cantrips)